Teuta: Early reign (231–230 BC)

 In 231 BC, Teuta's armies attacked the regions of Elis and Messenia in the Peloponnese.
-On their way home, they captured the Greek city of Phoenice, at that time the most prosperous place of Epirus and a centre for the growing commerce with the Italian Peninsula.
+On their way home, they captured the Epirote city of Phoenice, at that time the most prosperous place of Epirus and a centre for the growing commerce with the Italian Peninsula.
 The city was soon liberated and a truce accepted against the payment of a fee and freeborn prisoners.
 The seizure of an urban centre, as opposed to looting in the countryside, represented an escalation in the threat posed by Illyrians to Greeks and Romans alike.
 During their occupation of Phoenice, some Illyrian pirates looted Italian merchant ships in such a high number that the Roman Senate, after ignoring earlier complaints, was compelled to dispatch ambassadors to the city of Scodra in order to solicit reparations and demand an end to all pirate expeditions.
 The vivid account of the event, given by the Greek historian Polybius and overtly hostile to Teuta, was probably influenced by an earlier Roman tradition originally intended to justify the invasion of Illyria.

 On their arrival, the Roman ambassadors found Queen Teuta celebrating the end of an internal Illyrian rebellion as her armies were about to lay siege to the Greek island city of Issa.
 She promised that no royal force would hurt them, but that piracy was a traditional Illyrian custom she was unable to put an end to.
 Teuta also implied that "it was contrary to the custom of the Illyrian kings to hinder their subjects from winning booty from the sea".
 One of the envoys reportedly lost his temper and replied that Rome would make it her business to "improve relations between sovereign and subject in lllyria", since "[they had] an admirable custom, which is to punish publicly the doers of private wrongs and publicly come to the help of the wronged."

-The ambassador expressed himself to the queen so disrespectfully that her attendants were ordered to seize their ship as it embarked back for Rome, and the insolent envoy was murdered on his homeward voyage, allegedly on Teuta’s order.
-In Polybius' account, the Roman ambassadors are named Gaius and Lucius Coruncanius.
-Cassius Dio's account suggests that they were more than two ambassadors, and that some them were murdered while others were made prisoners.
+The ambassador expressed himself to the queen so disrespectfully that her attendants were ordered to seize their ship as it embarked back for Rome, and the insolent envoy was murdered on his homeward voyage, allegedly on Teuta's order.
+In Polybius's account, the Roman ambassadors are named Gaius and Lucius Coruncanius.
+Cassius Dio's account suggests that they were more than two ambassadors, and that some of them were murdered while others were made prisoners.
 In Appian's version, the two ambassadors, one Roman (Coruncanius) and one Issaian (Kleemporos), were captured and murdered by some Illyrian lemboi before they landed on Illyrian land while Agron was still alive, implying that the interview between Teuta and the ambassadors may not have occurred.
 In any case, news of the murder caused the Romans to prepare for war: legions were enlisted and the fleet assembled.